Skills System

 ToolRegistrywith their group metadata set to the declared group name. - Tools in groups where

 default_active=falseare hidden fromtools/list.
 They remain in the registry (visible vialist_actions()) and become active once the group is activated.
-SkillCatalog.active_groups(skill_name)returns the initially-active groups.
+SkillCatalog.active_groups()returns the active group names.SkillCatalog.list_groups()returns(skill_name, group_name, active)tuples for all declared groups.

 Controlling Groups at Runtime

-# Or via the registry directly (emits tools/list_changed notifications)
+# Or via the registry directly (the HTTP server emits tools/list_changed notifications).

 enabled_only = registry.list_actions_enabled()MCP Tools for Group Management